rohityadavcloud/rohityadavcloud.github.io/_posts/2024-04-16-cloudstack-arm64-kvm.markdown

     INFO: /dev/kvm exists
     KVM acceleration can be used

-Disable automatic upgrades and unnecessary packages:
+Optional: Disable automatic upgrades and unnecessary packages:

     apt-get remove --purge unattended-upgrades snapd cloud-init
     # Edit the files at /etc/apt/apt.conf.d/* with following
     APT::Periodic::Update-Package-Lists "0";
     APT::Periodic::Unattended-Upgrade "1";

-Tip: In case you suspect IO load, to reduce load on RaspberryPi4 micrSD card change the fs commit duration, for example in `/etc/fstab`: (however this adds risk of potential data loss)
+Tip: In case you suspect IO load, to reduce load on RaspberryPi micrSD card change the fs commit duration, for example in `/etc/fstab`: (however this adds risk of potential data loss)